mshumer/OpenReasoningEngine/README.md

 ## 🧪 Benchmarking

 I've open-sourced a very simple LLM evaluation harness that you can use with this repo to test different setups and understand how well approaches work.
+I've provided some example eval datasets so you can see how it works.
+If you want to try different OpenReasoningEngine setups, just drop in your own eval data and play with the reasoning settings until it works well for you!

 [Try it here.](https://github.com/mshumer/MattEval)